M.A. Michael Clormann

 - Tamara Alvarez, Michael Clormann, Craig Jones, Alexander Taylor, Richard Tutton, and Matjaz Vidmar.
 2019.
 “Social Studies of Outer Space”.
-In Innovating STS Digital Exhibit, curated by Aalok Khandekar and Kim Fortun.
+In Innovating MCTS Digital Exhibit, curated by Aalok Khandekar and Kim Fortun.
 Society for Social Studies of Science.
 August.

 - Winter term 18/19

 Lecture: Technologie und Demokratie, module within M.Sc.
 Engineering Sciences, Munich School of Engineering, Technical University of Munich.

 Lecture: Technik und Gesellschaft, module within studiumMINT, Munich School of Engineering, Technical University of Munich.

 - Winter term 17/18

 Lecture: Technology and Security in Society: Contemporary Risks and Challenges, School of Management, Technical University of Munich.

 - Troubled Orbits, Earthly Politics: The Securitization of Space Debris in the New Space Age (with Nina Witjes).
 EASST 2018 – Conference of the European Association for the Study of Science and Technology, “Meetings.
 Making Science, Technology and Society together”, 25.–28.
 July 2018, Lancaster University, Lancaster, United Kingdom.